estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

     > ![image](/images/2022/Atlassian-Assets/Figure-46.png)

-    As mentioned previously its a good idea to have a single workflow for Okta Event actions, so in this case you'll need a workflow with the Okta user profile updated event and then a 'Call Flow async' card to call this flow.
+    As mentioned previously it's a good idea to have a single workflow for Okta Event actions, so in this case you'll need a workflow with the Okta user profile updated event and then a 'Call Flow async' card to call this flow.
 The reason for including an update user flow is that when someone has a name change we would like to update